 Every other function gets faster, cheaper, or smaller.
 This one gets harder — and more important.
 Not just for the product function.
 For every function in the building.

-Return to the four product risks.
-Feasibility has nearly disappeared.
-Usability is compressing.
-What remains — and what nothing automates — are value and viability.
-These are the two that devalue fastest when product leadership is absent.
+They are also the two that devalue fastest when product leadership is absent.
 A business that ships fast without answering them produces high velocity and declining relevance.
+The speed makes it harder to see.

 Design shrinks.
 Engineering shrinks.
 The product builder grows.
 Not a role — a capability.
 The ability to frame the right problem, think creatively about how to solve it, and drive a vision across the organisation.
+It can sit in an engineer, a designer, or a product manager.
+What matters is the disposition: someone willing to hold value and viability, bring the right context from across the business, and make the call.

 We are installing AI.
 The harder challenge — the one most organisations have not yet addressed — is redesigning the factory around it.